PunitDh/toy-robot/README.md

 - To run the tests associated with the application, run `rspec`

 ## Application ARGV Arguments
-- You can also run the application with `ARGV` arguments.
+- You can run the application with `ARGV` arguments in the command line, e.g. `./bin/toyrobot grid=5,5`
 - The three valid arguments are: `grid`, `file`, and `visual`
 - To run the application using default values, simply run `./bin/toyrobot`
 - The default config values can be found in the file `config/environment.rb`